KhansaFitriZhafirah/school-location-optimization-pso/README.md

 This project utilizes the Particle Swarm Optimization (PSO) algorithm to determine the optimal location for a new high school in Wonomerto Village, Indonesia.
 By processing spatial data extracted from OpenStreetMap, the project aims to minimize the average travel distance between students' homes and the proposed school.
 This work was developed as part of the final project for the Introduction to Computational Intelligence course at IPB University.

-The problem is approached as a **facility location optimization** task, where spatial data from OpenStreetMap is used to find a location that **minimizes the total travel distance** from all residential buildings to the proposed school site.

 ---

 ## 🎯 Project Objectives